ververica/flink-training-troubleshooting/README.md

 ## Correctness & Robustness Issues

 1. In "Getting Started" you probably have noticed that your job is frequently restarting in the IDE as well as on dA Platform.
 Fix this issue and redeploy to dA Platform.

+Remark: If you upload a new version of the jar via `mvn install` you need to "Cancel" or "Suspend" the Deployment and then "Start" it again for the changes to take effect.

 2. Now the job is running stable, but there is no output.
 Investigate the issue and fix it.
 The Flink UI might help with this.